City of Reedsport; Oregon Dept. of Transportation

 The Deans to Dune Trail Plan will connect Dean Creek Elk Viewing Area on the Umpqua River with the Oregon Dunes National Recreation Area on the Pacific near Winchester Bay.

-SCJ is working with the City of Reedsport, in partnership with Oregon Dept. of Transportation and Douglas County, to develop a trail plan for this multi-use, eight-mile corridor.
+SCJ worked with the City of Reedsport, in partnership with Oregon Department of Transportation and Douglas County, to develop a trail plan for this multi-use, eight-mile corridor.
 The route navigates steep slopes and critical areas, rural sections, and areas in downtown more heavily-traveled.

 “This trail project connects two areas drawing tourists to Reedsport, offering an opportunity to provide a great community amenity that will encourage visitors to bicycle or walk between the Oregon Dunes and the Umpqua River.
 The project faces several challenges and it was exciting to watch the project team develop design alternatives to make this unique trail a viable project.“